michellesh/quartz/content/clock-code-breakdown/basic-code-and-file-structure.md

 | [leds.ino](https://github.com/michellesh/rainbow-clock/blob/main/rainbow-clock/leds.ino) | LED related functions.
 See the code breakdown on the [How the LED code works](clock-code-breakdown/how-the-led-code-works#ledsino) page. |

 ### `.h` files
 `.h` files are header files.
 In Arduino programming, header files contain definitions for a library, which contain `.cpp` and `.h` files.
 (See more about library file structure [here](https://docs.arduino.cc/learn/contributions/arduino-creating-library-guide).)
-These header files aren't libraries and don't follow that structure.
-I use them here to store class definitions and cohesive standalone chunks of code.
+The Rainbow Clock header files break this rule!
+They are used to store class definitions and cohesive standalone chunks of code instead of following the traditional library structure.

 | `.h` file | Description |
 | ----------- | ----------- |